-In accordance with the standard EPA format advocated by EPA's Environmental Monitoring Management Council (EMMC), methods should contain 17 specific topical sections in a designated order.
+A method description is needed for all ATPs including minor modifications.
+In accordance with the standard EPA method description format advocated by EPA's Environmental Monitoring Management Council (EMMC), methods should contain 17 specific topical sections in a designated order.
 The 17 sections are listed in Section 3.0 of this document.
+The method description should also contain a date and the ATP case number so that the method version is properly identified.
 Additional numbered sections may be inserted starting with Section 11.0, Procedure, as appropriate for a particular method.
 For detailed information on the EPA format for proposed methods, see the Guidelines and Format document (Reference 10.14).